indranil143/MelodyMind-Hybrid-Music-Recommendation-System/README.md

 ---

-## 📚 Previous Project: Last.fm API-Based Recommender
+## 📚 Previous Project: Last.fm API-Based Music Recommender

 🚀 This application is your personal guide to discovering new music, powered by the extensive **Last.fm API**.
 It's crafted to offer intelligent and diverse recommendations through an intuitive Streamlit interface.